xz0127/tp/docs/DeveloperGuide.md

 Here below is an example usage scenario and how the `assign` feature works at each step:
-1. User enters `assign 1 d/tomorrow...` into the app.
+1. User enters respective input into the app.

 2. The input is handled by the `LogicManager#execute(String)`, which then calls and passes the input to the `NuudleParser#parseCommand(String)` method.